apache/struts-site/source/core-developers/date-validator.md

 ---
 layout: core-developers
 title: date validator
+parent:
+    title: Validation
+    url: validation.html
 ---

 # date validator
+{:.no_toc}

+* Will be replaced with the ToC, excluding a header {:toc}

 ## Description

 Field Validator that checks if the date supplied is within a specific range.

-**NOTE:** If no date converter is specified, `XWorkBasicConverter` will kick in to do the date conversion, which by default using the `Date.SHORT` format using the specified locale else falling back to the system default locale.
+> NOTE: If no date converter is specified, `XWorkBasicConverter` will kick in to do the date conversion, which
+> by default using the `Date.SHORT` format using the specified locale else falling back to the system default locale.

 ## Parameters